Reviewed February 2024

-Here is everything you need to know about the Tatkaal passport application scheme in India.
+Explore everything you need to know about the Tatkaal passport application scheme in India through this Wego article.

 The Consular at the Passport and Visa Division of the Ministry of External Affairs issues two types of passport applications for Indian passport holders.
 The type of application, however, depends on the requirement and the urgency for a passport of the applicant.
 The following are the types of passport applications.